-The collectors, panels that collect the heat from the sun, come designed either as flat plate collector or evacuated tube.
-There are also different systems that are designed for delivery of the heat to a building such as a drain back system or a closed loop pressurized system.
-There are other systems as well but these two are the most used in the USA.
+The collectors, including solar water heating panels that collect the heat from the sun, come designed either as a flat plate collector or an evacuated tube.
+There are also different systems that are designed for the delivery of the heat to a building, such as a drain back system or a closed loop pressurized system.
+In the USA, solar powered water heaters are commonly used.

-Flat panels are a metal box which has a glass front that allows the ultra violet rays of the sun to pass through.
-At the back of the box there is an absorbing material that collect the heat.
+Flat panels are a metal box which has a glass front that allows the ultraviolet rays of the sun to pass through, making them a common choice for solar water heating.
+At the back of the box, there is an absorbing material that collects the heat.
 In between the front and the back of the box, there are copper pipes that absorb the accumulated heat that is trapped in the box and transferred to the liquid that runs in these pipes.

-The drain back system is a system that when there is no call for hot water, the liquid in the system drains back into a holding tank and will stay there until there until the next call for hot water.
+The drain back system, commonly used in solar water heating, is a system that, when there is no call for hot water, the liquid in the system drains back into a holding tank and will stay there until the next call for hot water.
 This type of system does not require a circulating pump for the liquid that runs through the collectors, but it does need a careful design with a continuous pitch of the delivering pipes in order to provide a gravity-based drain function.

-The closed loop pressurized system uses a pump to circulate the heated liquid between the collectors and hot water holding tank inside a building.
-Such systems often require a design that provides for cooling liquid when it gets too hot.
+The closed-loop pressurized system, often used for solar powered water heaters, uses a pump to circulate the heated liquid between the collectors and the hot water holding tank inside a building.
+Such systems often require a design that provides for cooling the liquid when it gets too hot.